 What is the deadline for registering to vote?

 California's voter registration deadline is the 15th day before an upcoming election.
 California also offers conditional voter registration - voters who miss the deadline can still register to vote at their county election office or a vote center prior to and on Election Day.
 If you register or re-register at least 29 days prior to the election, you will receive a County Voter Information Guide in the mail from your county election office; if you register between 29 and 15 days prior to the election, you will receive your county's voter guide only if the county has time to process your registration before mailing the voter guides out.
 Extra local voter guides are available at all voting sites.
 Your registration form must be signed, dated and postmarked by the registration deadline.
 If you have questions about the registration deadline, contact your county election office.

 How do I know if I am currently registered to vote?

-After you complete your registration form you should receive a postcard from your county election office saying you've been registered.
+After you complete your registration form you will receive a postcard from your county election office confirming you've been registered.
 You do not need to bring this card with you when you go to vote.
 Depending on which county you live in, this post card may be mailed anywhere from two weeks to three months after you submitted your registration form.

 All California voters can check their current registration status and address using the Secretary of State's My Voter Status lookup tool.
 Voters in many counties can also check their registration status online via their county election web site.
 Visit CVF's Directory of County Election Offices to find links to these lookup tools.
 For voters living in counties without online registration status lookup tools, contact your county election office during business hours to verify your status.